 - You may rewrite any assignment that receives a grade of 60 or lower.
 (This allowance pertains only to writing assignments, not the midterm exam or the final exam.)
 The rewrite is due no later than two class days after you receive the assignment back, no later than the beginning of that class period.
 It is your responsibility to meet this deadline.
-The rewrite grade and the original grade will be averaged to determine your final grade for that assignment. - You must return the original work with your rewrite.
-If no original is submitted with the rewrite, the rewrite will not be graded. - Rewrites also will be subject to greater scrutiny.
+The rewrite grade and the original grade will be averaged to determine your final grade for that assignment. - Rewrites also will be subject to greater scrutiny.
 Mistakes I may have missed the first time around I may catch on the subsequent read.

-Grading Criteria for All Assignments and Exams
+Grading Rubric and Criteria for All Assignments and Exams

-There are two components to each of your grades: Strategy addresses appropriateness and accuracy of the content and approach; and AP/technique addresses spelling, grammar, punctuation, AP style and other formatting issues.
+There are two components to each of your writing assignment grades: Strategy addresses appropriateness and accuracy of the content and approach; and AP/technique addresses spelling, grammar, punctuation, AP style and other formatting issues.
 I average the two scores for each writing assignment and exam.